Using Claude Code: The unreasonable effectiveness of HTML

 Key Takeaways

-• Markdown files over 100 lines go unread; HTML lets Claude organize content with tabs, navigation, and mobile-responsive layout.
+• Markdown files over ~100 lines go unread; HTML with tabs, diagrams, and mobile-responsive layout dramatically increases the chance colleagues actually open specs.

 Hacker News Comment Review